The Young New Media Artist Who Is Pushing The Boundaries Of Contemporary Art In China – LuYang

 When she was still in college she produced a set of brilliant and extremely detailed diagrams of concepts she wanted to make, but wasn’t able to because she didn’t have the money.
 “I really want to learn because I don’t want to make boring things, and with the money you have you can only make shit.
 So I wanted to make those kind of things so I just have the idea to draw it as a diagram, and with that kind of diagram can make everyone see it and they can follow the step by step and set up their own installations”.

-In fact one of the diagrams, Zombie Music Box, was actually realised, amid some criticism from various people.
-They questioned the ethics of using dissected frogs legs attached to electrodes, that then were programmed to ‘dance’ using a music box.
+In fact, one of the diagrams, Zombie Music Box, was actually realised, amid some criticism from various people.
+They questioned the ethics of using dissected frogs legs attached to electrodes, that was then programmed to ‘dance’ using a music box.
 Whatever your thoughts from an ethical point of view, the fact is the idea was highly original and LuYang was eventually able to produce the ideas in her head to real life.

 “Guy Ben-Ary is another artist whose work is very, very fun.
 He used stems cells, the penis skin cell, and transferred it into a stem cell and then changed the stem cell into the brain cell, the neuron cell.
 It’s really like the penis can think.
 He’s doing that kind of work”.
 Some people would say that’s how guys think anyway, I counter, with their penis.
 “He just made a real version”, she muses.